What is Epic?

 How many houses has Epic Homes built?

-As of September 2019, we have built a total of 154 houses in 8 villages in Selangor, Perak as well as in Kelantan territories.
-Currently, we are working on villages in Hulu Yam, Kuala Kubu Bharu and Jelebu.
+As of August 2022, we have built more than 175 houses in 8 villages in Selangor, Perak as well as in Kelantan territories.

 How is Epic Homes sustained?

-We raise funds through crowdfunding and private corporations that want to sponsor homes as part of their corporate social responsibility or team building activity and Epic’s learning & development arm “Epic DNA” manages the client servicing, planning & logistics.
-We have worked with companies such as Prudence Foundation, General Electric Inc (Malaysia), Tetrapak, PEMANDU (the Prime Minister’s Department for Performance Management & Delivery), the Ministry of Youth & Sports Malaysia, ARUP, Gamuda, Energizer, Real Estate & Housing Developer’s Association amongst others.
+Corporate funding – We raise funds through crowdfunding and private corporations that want to sponsor homes as part of their corporate social responsibility or team building activity.
+We have worked with companies such as Maxis, Prudence Foundation, General Electric Inc (Malaysia), Tetrapak, Zurich Malaysia, PEMANDU (the Prime Minister’s Department for Performance Management & Delivery), the Ministry of Youth & Sports Malaysia, the Ministry of Women, Children and Community Development, ARUP, Gamuda, Energizer, Real Estate & Housing Developer’s Association amongst others.

 What materials do you use for an Epic Home?